Audited Source

 Release your work by either:

-• Commiting directly to main and pushing your work to the GitHub origin.
+• Committing directly to main and pushing your work to the GitHub origin.
 This releases your changes without review.

 • Create a new branch named as your wish from main, commit your work to this branch and then push to the GitHub origin.
 Create a GitHub pull request to gather feedback on your change before making any adjustments and merging your work via the GitHub UI.
-You can merge your PR at any time as no reviews are required.
+You can merge your PR at any time as it doesn’t require review.

 Setup